Matara wedding Photography

 Matara Wedding Photography Gallery

-In the evening Sam and Andy had a cheese tower wedding cake which as you can see was a little challenging to cut.
+In the evening Sam and Andy had a cheese tower wedding cake which was a little challenging to cut.
 Will and Dilini had their guests line the cloistered garden with sparklers while they cut their wedding cake outside.

-Both couples danced the night away in the main hall.
+All couples danced the night away in the Hilarium.